Danganronpa S: Ultimate Summer Camp: Development and release

 Danganronpa S: Ultimate Summer Camp was developed by the Japanese development company Spike Chunsoft, as a way to celebrate the Danganronpa series' 10th anniversary.
 The game was directed by Shun Sasaki, who had previously also served as the director for Danganronpa V3, with music done by series composer Masafumi Takada and writing by the same people who made the "Free Time" interactions in V3.
 The game's art was directed by Akira Ohyama, although Rui Komatsuzaki, the Danganronpa character designer, illustrated the game's promotional art.
 The art of the game's Hype Cards was done in collaboration with several guest artists.
 For the game, all included characters had to be given new sprites with swimsuits, a process which Sasaki described as lengthy and, in some cases, difficult.

 The plan to port the Danganronpa series to the Nintendo Switch was first conceptualized around the same time as the mobile releases for Danganronpa: Trigger Happy Havoc and 2: Goodbye Despair in 2020.
 According to Sasaki, he had wanted to create an all-star styled Danganronpa game, and felt that expanding upon the extra modes from Danganronpa V3 would fit that theme the best.
 The game was decided to take place at the fictitious tropical resort Jabberwock Island, the same setting as the second game, as Ultimate Summer Camp aims to make players enjoy the world of Danganronpa, which Sasaki felt was better accomplished by a tropical island, because of it being a more familiar location to players, as compared to other Danganronpa settings.
 Early in development, the game featured a fully 2D art style, although this was later changed to instead use pre-rendered 3D assets, which allowed pixel art to be more easily blended with the boards.

 During development, Spike Chunsoft spent much time attempting to balance the gameplay between the game's different modes.
-One part of the balancing was making it so that different characters and their rarities didn't affect core gameplay too much, since what characters players unlock heavily relies on luck.
+One part of the balancing was making it so that different characters and their rarities did not affect core gameplay too much, since what characters players unlock heavily relies on luck.
 According to Sasaki, the balancing was not finished until much later in development, as it was improved bit by bit as new features were implemented.
 The game's microtransactions were supposedly added as a means to prevent frustration from players who were unable to get their preferred characters.

 The game was first announced by Spike Chunsoft in a Nintendo Direct presentation in July 2021, along with the compilation game Danganronpa Decadence, consisting of the Danganronpa trilogy, as well as Ultimate Summer Camp.
 Both games later released on November 4, 2021, in Japan and Taiwan, with a North American and European release following on December 3.
 A physical collector's edition of Decadence was also released, and was published by Spike Chunsoft in Japan and North America, and by Numskull Games in Europe.
 Android, iOS, PlayStation 4, and Windows versions were released on July 21, 2022.